Hawaii soldier on surfboard dead after boat runs over him

-HONOLULU (AP) — Hawaii officials say an Army soldier is dead after the surfboard he was riding was run over by a fishing boat.
+HONOLULU (AP) — Hawaii officials say an Army soldier is dead after he was run over by a fishing boat.

 The state Department of Land and Natural Resources says the soldier was on a surfboard just outside Waianae Boat Harbor Thursday morning when a 21-foot recreational powerboat leaving the harbor ran over him.